 How can I tell if my recurring donation was processed?

 First, check the list of names on the donate page.
 If your recurring donation hasn’t posted yet, you can check the status by tapping the Donor Login link in the footer of the site and logging in using the email address associated with your recurring donation.

 Who actually purchases the fireworks and shoots the show?

 Lake Burton Fireworks purchases the fireworks and our show producer for the last decade or more has been Pyrotecnico of New Castle, Pennsylvania.
 They are fully insured via a $10M general liability policy and have an excellent safety record.
 Pyrotecnico is nationally known for producing hundreds of fireworks shows across the USA.
 They choreograph the show and hire the professionally trained crew to shoot it off.

 How did the show get started and who is behind it now?

-The original idea and first years’ shows came from long-time Lake Burton resident Mason Whitney in 1975.
-He asked a young Hal Rhoad to take over and Hal raised the money and hired a professional pyrotechnic company in 1980.
-He has been the organizer ever since.
+The first years’ shows were actually a birthday celebration for the wife of long-time Lake Burton resident Mason Whitney in 1975.
+He asked a young Hal Rhoad to take over the summer spectacle and Hal raised the money, hired a professional pyrotechnic company in 1980, and turned it into an Independence Day celebration for the whole community.
+Hal has been the organizer ever since.
 Read Our Story Here →

 And if you have any other questions, feel free to contact us.